Welcome to Florence

 Race & Ethnicity

 Generally speaking, Florence itself is a very open-minded city and students seldom report contradictory experiences.
 Due to the increase in the immigrant population in recent years, resentment against non-European communities within Italy has grown.
 As a result, students may hear some blunt opinions while out and about or on the news from outspoken far-right politicians.
-Since the COVID-19 pandemic, Asian communities (especially those of Chinese descent) have experienced an uptick in racial discrimination and comments.
 In many cases, students of color have reported that they are first considered American before their racial/ethnic identity comes into play, if it is considered at all.
 This can be a very different experience from the saliency students of color feel in respect to their racial/ethnic identities back in the US.

 Gender